 Long-term exposure to black mold can be hazardous to your health, and its removal may require costly remediation.
 The discovery of a potentially dangerous toxin in a place where you should feel safe from harm can be incredibly stressful.
 And for individuals with underlying health problems like COPD or asthma, black mold exposure may lead to serious complications.

-Otherwise known as “toxic mold,” black mold refers to a particular species of mold, Stachybotrys chartarum, that can produce molecular toxins, or “mycotoxins.”
+Otherwise known as toxic mold, black mold refers to a particular species of mold, Stachybotrys chartarum, that can produce molecular toxins, or mycotoxins.
 These toxins spread through the air when colonies of established mold release spores.
-A relatively uncommon kind of mold, Stachybotrys chartarum thrives in moist conditions, such a home or building that was flooded.
+A relatively uncommon kind of mold, S. chartarum thrives in moist conditions such a home or building that was flooded.